-The Group uses derivative financial instruments, such as interest rate swaps and foreign currency forward contracts, to manage interest rate and foreign currency risks, respectively.
-Such derivative financial instruments are initially recognized at fair value on the date a derivative contract is entered into and are subsequently remeasured at fair value.
-Fair value is estimated based upon current, and predictions of future interest rate levels along a yield curve, the remaining duration of the instrument and other market conditions and, therefore, is subject to significant estimation and a high degree of variability of fluctuation between periods.
-The Group adjusts this amount by applying a non-performance valuation after considering the Group's creditworthiness or the creditworthiness of the Group's counterparties at each settlement date.
-Derivatives are carried as assets when the fair value is positive and as liabilities when the fair value is negative.
-All gains or losses arising from changes in fair value on derivatives are taken directly to the consolidated statement of profit or loss and other comprehensive income as none of the derivatives qualify for hedge accounting.
+The Group used derivative financial instruments, such as interest rate swaps and foreign currency forward contracts, to manage interest rate and foreign currency risks, respectively.
+Such derivative financial instruments were initially recognized at fair value on the date a derivative contract was entered into and were subsequently remeasured at fair value.
+Fair value was estimated based upon current, and predictions of future interest rate levels along a yield curve, the remaining duration of the instrument and other market conditions and, therefore, was subject to significant estimation and a high degree of variability of fluctuation between periods.
+The Group adjusted this amount by applying a non-performance valuation after considering the Group's creditworthiness or the creditworthiness of the Group's counterparties at each settlement date.
+Derivatives were carried as assets when the fair value was positive and as liabilities when the fair value was negative.
+All gains or losses arising from changes in fair value on derivatives were taken directly to the consolidated statement of profit or loss and other comprehensive income as none of the derivatives qualify for hedge accounting.

-The fair value of interest rate swap contracts and foreign currency forward contracts are determined by using appropriate valuation techniques.
+The fair value of interest rate swap contracts and foreign currency forward contracts were determined by using appropriate valuation techniques.